geliyangVU/VU_FALL22_IOT_CLASS/Setup_RaspberryPI/RPI_OS_Setup.md

 ## Purpose
-Install DietPi on a Raspberry PI via WIFI ready to install other software Install a version of a Linux operating system on the PI
+Install DietPi on a Raspberry PI via WIFI
+Install a version of a Linux operating system on the PI